wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3 =
+* Happy New Year!
+* New: Added a share link which allows you to share posts to Facebook, Twitter, Google+ or LinkedIn.
+This can be disabled at the very bottom of the Typography tab, or by using `showsharelink=false` in the shortcode.
+* Tweak: Using your own Facebook Access Token in the plugin is still optional but is now recommended in order to protect yourself against future Access Token related issues
+* Tweak: Increased the accuracy of the character count when links are included in the Facebook text
+* Tweak: Improved the efficiency of the post caching
+* Tweak: Replaced the rel attribute with the HTML5 data attribute when storing data on an element
+* Tweak: Added HTTPS stream wrapper check to the System Info to aid in troubleshooting
+* Tweak: Updated the plugin's icon font to the latest version
+* Tweak: Added the Smash Balloon logo to the credit link which can be optionally displayed at the bottom of your feed.
+The setting for this is at the bottom of the Misc tab on the Customize page.
+* Tweak: Added a shortcode option to only show the Smash Balloon credit link on certain feeds: `[custom-facebook-feed credit=true]`
+* Fix: Fixed an issue with quotes being escaped in custom/translated text
+* Fix: Display an error message if WPHTTP function isn't working correctly
+* Fix: The `postbgcolor` shortcode option is now working correctly

 = 2.2.1 =
 * Fix: Fixed a minor JavaScript error which occurs if a Facebook post doesn't contain any text